shrikantkalar023/ReactIntermediateTopics/README.md

 9. Anytime something in context changes, all components that use that context will re-render.
 A context should only hold values that are **closely related** and tend to change together.
 A context should have a **single responsibility**.

 10. For **Server State**, use **React Query**.
 For **Client State**, use local state + React Context.
 If splitting up context doesn't make sense, or we are dealing with unnecessary re-renders, use **Zustand** or **Redux**.

+11. **Layout Routes**: group routes to enforce layout and business rules in a single place.